Sabit75Ahmed/scada-di-water-monitoring/README.md

   * Low-Low dry-run / leak protection
   * Integrated manual override (purge push-button)

-### Signal Processing & Calibration
+### Signa### Signal Processing & Calibration

-* Implemented analog signal scaling in PLC for:
+- Implemented analog signal scaling in the PLC for:

-  * Water resistivity (custom calibration due to lack of sensor documentation)
+  - Water resistivity using a custom calibration model because direct sensor documentation was limited
-  * Air pressure (converted voltage to PSI)
+  - Air pressure by converting a 0–10 V signal into PSI for monitoring and alarm generation
-  * Developed linear calibration model using experimental data
+- Developed a linear calibration model for resistivity using experimental voltage and measured resistivity data

+- Implemented digital process-data scaling for environmental monitoring in a separate room using a **Stego CSS-014 IO-Link temperature/humidity sensor**
+- Integrated the sensor through a **Siemens ET200eco PN IO-Link master** communicating with the PLC over **PROFINET**
+- Used the sensor’s **IODD/XML file** to identify raw data format, scaling gradient, and engineering units
+- Processed mapped input words in PLC logic and converted raw sensor values into:
+  - Temperature
+  - Relative humidity
+- Validated signal changes during commissioning using PLC watch tables and live sensor interaction

  ## Control Logic